HomeResource LibraryCompanies AssessedPhibro Animal Health CorporationAnimal Pharmaceuticals Engagement

 Strategy, risk and reporting on antibiotics

-A.1.3.
-As in previous reporting cycles, Phibro breaks down its revenue by segment, intended species, geography, and product type.
-2023 net sales are segmented by species as follows: 34% Poultry, 19% Dairy, 13% Cattle, 9% Swine, and 25% Other, which includes but is not limited to aquaculture and other animal species.
-The US remains the company’s main market, with 59% of net sales generated in the US, 22% in Latin America and Canada, 12% Europe, Middle East and Africa and 6% in Asia Pacific.
+A.1.3 As in previous reporting cycles, Phibro breaks down its revenue by segment, intended species, geography, and product type but does not disclose revenue specifically from antibiotics.
+2025 net sales are segmented by species as follows: 36% Poultry, 14% Dairy, 16% Cattle, 11% Swine, and 23% Other, which includes but is not limited to aquaculture and other animal species.
+The US remains the company’s main market, with 57% of net sales generated in the US, 23% in Latin America and Canada, 12% Europe, Middle East and Africa and 7% in Asia Pacific.
+The company discloses that it generated $646 million (67% of its total animal health revenue) from the global sale of MFAs and other products in 2025 (60% in 2024, 59% in 2023).
+Phibro’s largest business segment by species remains poultry, with MFAs and other products for the poultry industry accounting for 40% of sales in 2025 (43% in 2024, 44% in 2023).
+Phibro’s core MFA product portfolio continues to include three medically important antibiotics (MIAs) as defined by the WHO (oxytetracycline, virginiamycin, and neomycin).

-Neo-Terramycin is one of Phibro’s top five best-selling antibiotics.
-It is composed of two antibiotics, oxytetracyline and neomycin, which are respectively classified by the World Health Organization (WHO) as highly important and critically important antimicrobials (CIAs), meaning they are the sole or limited treatment available for human use.
+Neo-Terramycin remains one of Phibro’s top five best-selling antibiotics.
+It is composed of two antibiotics, oxytetracyline and neomycin which are respectively classified by the World Health Organization (WHO) as highly important and critically important antimicrobials (CIAs), meaning they are the sole or limited treatment available for human use.
 Neo-Terramycin is sold by Phibro as a medicated feed additive (MFA), allowing it to be mixed directly into animal feed and used prophylactically.
 The WHO advises against the use of CIAs, even for controlling the spread of a ‘clinically diagnosed infectious disease identified within a group of food-producing animals.’
 Manufacturing Neo-Terramycin as an MFA goes against the WHO’s recommendations and increases the risk of AMR.

 Applying a consistent sales and marketing approach in line with best practice operating market

 A.2.2.
-In 2017, Phibro aligned with the FDA and the animal pharmaceutical industry to voluntarily remove growth promotion claims from its medically important antibiotics (MIAs) in the US, where 42% of its animal health revenue is generated.
+In 2017, Phibro aligned with the FDA and the animal pharmaceutical industry to voluntarily remove growth promotion claims from its medically important antibiotics (MIAs) in the US, where 44% of its animal health revenue is generated.
 Phibro has not removed indications for prophylactic use from its products containing MIA.
 The company also reports aligning with antibiotic regulations in the countries where it operates.
 It can, therefore, be assumed that Phibro has removed indications for growth promotion from its MFAs sold in China and indications for both growth promotion and prophylaxis from all antibiotics sold in the EU.
 Phibro continues, however, to sell MIA for growth promotion in countries such as Brazil where this is still legal.

-A.2.3. & A.2.4.
-Phibro does not disclose who would be responsible for overseeing and enforcing a company strategy for the responsible sales and marketing of antibiotics nor report if sales team KPIs are linked to the volume of antibiotics sold.
+A.2.3.
+Phibro does not disclose who would be responsible for overseeing and enforcing a company strategy for the responsible sales and marketing of antibiotics.

 Manufacturing and Production